UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

     OR "climate extreme$"
     OR "extreme weather" OR "heat wave$" OR "drought$" OR "flood*" OR "natural disaster$"
-    OR "farming" OR "food production" OR "agriculture" OR "aquaculture" )
+    OR "farming" OR "food production" OR "agriculture" OR "aquaculture" OR "smallhold*" )
     AND
       ("global south" OR "least-developed countr*" OR "developing countr*" OR "low income countr*" OR "poor countr*"